snaraj/simple-slack-bot/README.md

 hello: says hello and introduces himself
 commnads: shows the list of commands
-gettime: displays the current time and date
+gettime: displays the current time and date.
-getfirstrow: gets the first row of the specified file
+getfirstrow: gets the first row of the specified file.
-getfilesize: gets the file size of the specified file
+getfilesize: gets the file size of the specified file.
-getfirstten: gets the first ten rows of the specified file
+getfirstten: gets the first ten rows of the specified file.
-getfilename: gets the file name of the specified file
+getfilename: gets the file name of the specified file.
-getfilelocation: gets the file location of the specified file Built With
+getfilelocation: gets the file location of the specified file.

-Python 2.7.10
+Built With Python 2.7.10

-Author
+Author:
 Samuel Naranjo - Towson University

-Acknowledgments
+Acknowledgments:

 https://www.fullstackpython.com/blog/build-first-slack-bot-python.html https://www.stackoverflow.com https://api.slack.com/tutorials/tags/python http://kazuar.github.io/building-slack-game-part1/